Stanko/dual-range-input/README.md

 The native part is somewhat open for discussion.
-But the implementation uses two native range inputs and about eighty lines of TypeScript to make them work together.
+But the implementation uses two native range inputs and about fifty lines of JavaScript to make them work together.
 In my book, it is _native enough_.

 ## Usage